linghuiluo/cova-root/constraintBench/readme.md

 This is the micro benchmark used for evaluating COVA.
-Most of the test cases can be found in [src/main/java/constraintBench/test](src/main/java/constraintBench/test), the rest are in [androidApps](androidApps) and [javaApps](javaApps).
+Most of the test programs can be found in [src/main/java/constraintBench/test](src/main/java/constraintBench/test), the rest are in [androidApps](androidApps) and [javaApps](javaApps).

 constraint-APIs used for test cases: